userapp-io/userapp-android/README.md

 ## Back-end

-To connect your Android app to a back-end API, use `session.current.token` to get the session token and send that along with all HTTP requests.
+To connect your Android app to a back-end API, use `session.token` to get the session token and send that along with all HTTP requests.
 And then on the back-end, get that token and use UserApp's [token.heartbeat()](https://app.userapp.io/#/docs/token/#heartbeat) or [user.get()](https://app.userapp.io/#/docs/user/#get) to verify that the user is authenticated.
 The result should then be cached to reduce round-trips to UserApp.

 ## State Changes